dbasrai/dbasrai.github.io/special/nepotism.md

 Same with my other buddy, got a presittigous media job right after graduating... his name is Travis Barstool Sports. (silver platter for this man).

-and im sick of it. im tired of some white guy telling me to work hard and trust the process, and it turns out his great grandfather invented shoelaces or sometihg.
+and i never realized how deeply important family connections are. like, i'll be watching a youtube video of guy telling me to work hard and trust the process, and it turns out his great grandfather invented shoelaces or sometihg.

-and i relly believe this is the quiet part of white privilege. the loud, headline-grabbing part is like a white criminal getting a light sentence, but the quiet part is the nepotism. like a video will go viral of a white guy calling the cops on a black person just wandering around, but i also want there to be a shaky video on twitter of a guy with the word Junior in his name filling out the legacy part of a college application.
+and i relly believe this is the quiet part of white privilege. the loud, headline-grabbing part is like a white guy murdering 8 people and getting a saturday school, but the quiet part is the nepotism. like a video will go viral of a white guy calling the cops on a black person just wandering around, but i also want there to be a shaky video on twitter of a guy with the word Junior in his name filling out the legacy part of a college application.

 and that's why if we want to go after rich people, we should start with the people who didn't even do anything to earn their money they just inherited it.